Ditsaan-Ramain

-Ditsaan-Ramain, officially the Municipality of Ditsaan-Ramain (Maranao: Inged a Ditsaan-Ramain; Bayan ng Ditsaan-Ramain), is a 3rd class municipality in the province of Lanao del Sur, Philippines.
+Ditsaan-Ramain, officially the Municipality of Ditsaan-Ramain (Maranao: Inged a Ditsaan-Ramain; Bayan ng Ditsaan-Ramain), is a municipality in the province of Lanao del Sur, Philippines.
 According to the 2020 census, it has a population of 24,406 people.

 History

 Ditsaan-Ramain is part of the SHAKBA (Bubong, Buadi-Puso, Ditsa-an Ramain and Kapai).
 SHAKBA is a Maranao word which means links or interconnection.
 Shakba has many rivers and links to each other and this is where the name derives.
 Ditsa-an Ramain (shakba) is considered as peaceful among the municipalities of the province.